business-applications/sample-kafka/README.md

 ![Sample of demo](img/kafka-demo-main.png?raw=true)

-This demo application is driven by the newly added jBPM Kafka Workitem which is able to push messages onto a running Kafka server topic.
-Once user enters in the city and country names, the apps business process retrieves the current weather information (using the jBPM OpenWeatherMap workitem) and then passes it to the Kafka workitem which produces the message onto a configurable topic.
+This demo application is driven by the newly added [jBPM Kafka Workitem](https://github.com/kiegroup/jbpm-work-items/tree/master/kafka-workitem) which is able to push messages onto a running Kafka server topic.
+Once user enters in the city and country names, the apps business process retrieves the current weather information (using the [jBPM OpenWeatherMap Workitem](https://github.com/kiegroup/jbpm-work-items/tree/master/openweathermap-workitem) and then passes it to the Kafka workitem which produces the message onto a configurable topic.
 The application has a Kafka consumer implementation which listens to messages on the same topic, receives the weather info and posts it to a websocket destination.
 This is then